christian10992/pythonDatabaseGUI/README.md

 The premise of the project is that you are the owner of a video store.
 Part of the project is to create a Microsoft Access database containing details concerning your inventory and customers.

+Wile not required by any means for the project, my rather lackluster opinion on Access sparked the intial idea to write this program.

-Since I am a benevolent business owner, and in my experience in retail, it is unreasonable to expect my employees to maintain a database.
+As well, based on my experience in retail, it is unreasonable to expect lower-level employees to maintain a database.
 Thus, I wanted to create an easy to use, visually driven program for employees to find, update, and enter data into the database.

 # A few notes